-When: The best time for visiting Pamukkale is spring (April to mid June).
+The best time for visiting Pamukkale is spring (April to mid-June).
 Summer can be unbearably hot while winter can see snowfall!
-Autumn (mid September to October) is also a good option, but the days are shorter and there’s more chance of rain.
+Autumn (mid-September to October) is also a good option, but the days are shorter and there’s more chance of rain.

-How: In Denizli, you can take a public minibus from bus terminal #76, which is only a minute’s walk from Yildirim Hotel.
+In Denizli, you can take a public minibus from bus terminal #76.
 The ride is approximately 30 minutes and costs 3.50 TL ($1.20 USD) per person.
 The minibus stops minutes from Pamukkale; ask the bus driver to point you in the right direction.
 Make a note of the location as you will need to catch the bus back from the spot across the road.

-You can catch a train to Denizli from Istanbul, from Izmir or from Selçuk (check TCDD for latest timetable).
+You can catch a train to Denizli from Istanbul, Izmir or Selçuk (check TCDD for the latest timetable).
 There is no train to or from Cappadocia but there are reliable bus services.
 We caught a Metro Turizm night bus from Denizli to Cappadocia (9pm – 7am; $17 USD).

 We arrived in Turkey at Istanbul’s Ataturk international airport and spent a few days in Istanbul before flying to Izmir (1hr) and catching a train the same day to Selçuk (1hr 20m).
 After a few days at Selçuk for Ephesus, we took the train to Denizli (3hr).